Hand to God (play): Act 2

-Jason, alone once again, decides he has had enough of Tyrone's influence, and tries to remove the puppet from his hand.
-Tyrone, however, attacks his puppeteer, calling him ungrateful for his help.
+Jason finally has enough of Tyrone's influence and tries to remove the puppet from his hand, only for Tyrone to respond violently by attacking his puppeteer.
 After a lengthy struggle, Jason finally removes the puppet from his hand.
-Thinking he has defeated the devil, he then grabs a towel and tries to treat the finger that Tyrone bit.
-However, Tyrone shows up again inside Jason's towel, and once again tries to kill his puppeteer.
+When he attempts to use a towel to treat a finger that Tyrone bit, however, Tyrone emerges inside the towel and again tries to attack his puppeteer.
 Jason finally manages to restrain Tyrone to a table and grabs a hammer to try to bludgeon the puppet to death, but Tyrone keeps reviving with each blow.
-With no other apparent choice, Jason turns the hammer around and prepares to slam the claw of the head straight into his hand.
-Before he can do this, Margery returns, sees what he's doing, and tries to stop him, resulting in her own hand getting impaled by the claw of the hammer.
-Jason, horrified by what he has done, runs to help his mother, and Tyrone does not revive when he handles the towel again.
+Margery reenters just as Jason tries to use the claw of the hammer on his hand and tries to stop him, causing her own hand to be impaled.
+Horrified, Jason rushes to help her, and Tyrone does not revive when he handles the towel again.
 As the two leave the basement arm-in-arm for a hospital, Margery insists Jason tell her if Tyrone comes back, and she will be there for him.